Procedures for Submission of New GE Courses

 3. Assessment Schedule

 Include an Assessment Schedule for the remainder of the departmental Program Planning cycle (see section below).

-4. Instruction Describe how the course will be taught.
+4. Instruction Describe how the course will be taught on the GE New Course Certification Form.
 Include:

 Approval Process for new GE Courses

 - Department submits a complete General Education assessment/certification packet to the Board of General Studies via its College Dean (see guidelines above).
 Designation of a department Course Coordinator is required (e.g., instructor, curriculum committee representative, department chair).

 - College Curriculum Committee reviews requests and forwards to College Dean for recommendation.